ray-x/navigator.lua/README.md

 - LspReferenceRead, LspReferenceText and LspReferenceWrite are used for `autocmd CursorHold <buffer> lua vim.lsp.buf.document_highlight()`
   That is where you saw the current symbol been highlighted.

-- GHListDark and GHTextViewDark is used for floating listvew and TextView.
+- GuihuaListDark and GuihuaTextViewDark is used for floating listvew and TextView.
 They are be based on current background (Normal) and PmenuSel

 - In future, I will use NormalFloat for floating view.
 But ATM, most of colorscheme does not define NormalFloat